CBH2021/protein-language-challenge/README.rst

   $ export BIOLIB_TOKEN=<token>

-You can get a token by going to biolib.com → click your name in the top right corner → Settings → Sign In → Generate API Token
+You can get a token by going to https://biolib.com/settings/api-tokens/ and clicking "Create New +".
 Remember to keep your credentials private and don't share them with anyone.